Mariners stay with a five-man pitching rotation, move lefty Wade LeBlanc to the bullpen

 “The first thing they always do is look at the board,” he said chuckling.
 “I said, ‘I’m not writing it up there, I’m saying it myself.'”

-Seattle’s rotation will turn over on Wednesday, meaning Sheffield will return to the mound to face his old team and lefty James Paxton.
+Seattle’s rotation will turn over Wednesday, meaning Sheffield will return to the mound to face his old team and lefty James Paxton.
 Sheffield was the key piece in the package of three players that New York sent to Seattle in exchange for Paxton.

 Bradford undergoes elbow surgery